Tesla 4Q earnings fall short of analyst estimates as company warns of lower sales growth this year

 DETROIT (AP) — Tesla's net income more than doubled last quarter thanks to a one-time tax benefit but it warned of “notably lower” sales growth this year.

-The Austin, Texas, vehicle, solar panel and battery maker said its net income was $7.93 billion from October through December, compared with $3.69 billion a year earlier.
+The Austin, Texas, vehicle, solar panel and battery maker said Wednesday that its net income was $7.93 billion from October through December, compared with $3.69 billion a year earlier.

 But excluding one-time items such as the $5.9 billion noncash tax benefit for deferred tax assets, the company made $2.49 billion, or 71 cents per share.
 That was down 39% from a year ago and short of analyst estimates.
 Data provider FactSet said analysts expected earnings of 73 cents per share.